 Q: Why is my air compressor slow to build pressure?

-Ans: Usually when an air compressor takes longer to fill it is due to a failing pressure/intake valve, due to a pump gasket, or pump seal problem.
+Ans: Usually when an air compressor takes longer to fill it is due to a failing pressure/intake valve, due to a pump gasket, or a pump seal problem.